entropic-dev/boltzmann/README.md

 - Only modify objects we provide; do not rely on modifications to node's request & response objects.
 - Provide pluggable behavior for body-parsing and middleware, with good defaults.
 - Bake in observability (optionally), via [Honeycomb](https://honeycomb.io) tracing.
+- Rely on a little bit of documented convention to avoid configuration.
+- Making throwing Boltzmann away if you need to move on _possible_.

 Boltzmann provides Typescript definitions for its exports, for your development convenience, but it does not require you to opt-in to Typescript or do any transpilation.
 We'd like you to be able to run Boltzmann apps under deno or in a web worker some day, so we make API choices that move us toward that goal.

+Who's the "we" in this document? @ceejbot and @chrisdickinson.

 ## Hello world